Reliable soil analysis

 If visual symptoms of deficiency are observed on the crop, it means that any kind of response is already late and we have lost a certain amount of the harvest that year.
 That is why the preliminary assessment of the soil is of great importance in the production of agricultural crops.
 At this time, it is determined to what extent the soil has the ability to supply the plant with sufficient nutrients both during the planting process and during the entire vegetation period.

-Agrocompany Baraka offers high-quality services to farmers in this direction as well.
-More specifically, our soil specialists take a soil sample according to European standards, and after that, the sample is sent to Eurofins Agro , one of the most advanced Dutch laboratories in Europe, for examination.
+Agrocompany Baraka offers farmers high-quality services in this area as well.
+More specifically, our soil specialists take soil samples according to European standards, and then the sample is sent to one of the leading Dutch laboratories in Europe – Eurofins Agro – for analysis.

 Eurofins Agro is a leading organization in the field of biological sciences research.
-The laboratory was founded in 1987 and currently cooperates with about 1000 organizations in 50 countries, including Baraka exclusively in Georgia.
-As one of the most innovative and quality-oriented companies, Eurofins Agro perfectly fulfills such standards as: strictly controlled high quality, customer confidentiality and constantly updated technologies.
+The laboratory was founded in 1987 and currently cooperates with about 1000 organizations in 50 countries, including exclusively with Baraka in Georgia.
+As one of the most innovative and quality-oriented companies, Eurofins Agro ideally meets such standards as: strictly controlled high quality, client confidentiality and constantly updated technologies.

-CEC is based on cation exchange capacity, otherwise known as clay-humus complex.
+CEC is based on the cation exchange capacity, otherwise known as the clay-humus complex.
 CEC indicates the amount of nutrients (cations) that the soil can bind.
 In other words, how much potassium, magnesium, calcium, and sodium cations the soil can bind and then release during plant growth.
-A low pH level may lead to the accumulation of large amounts of aluminum and H + ions in the clay-humus complex, which in itself reduces the efficiency of CEC.
+Low pH levels can cause a large amount of aluminum and H + ions to accumulate in the clay-humus complex, which in turn reduces the effectiveness of CEC.

-СEC indicator is a vital indicator for determining the level of soil fertility.
-It gives us information on the productivity limits of our plot.
-As we mentioned, СEC is a clay-humus complex, with its help we can monitor and improve the organic mass of the soil.
-We can also improve the efficiency of СEC by means of encryption.
-CEC is also an indicator of soil structure.
-We have two ways to improve the structure of the soil: if the pH level is low, we can turn to mulching, which will increase the concentration of calcium in the clay-humus complex.
-And if the pH level is high to begin with, then we can use the liming method, which will also increase the calcium level.
-Both actions will improve the concentration of calcium in the clay-humus complex, leading to a much better soil structure, more oxygen, and a much better position for the start of the new season.
+The CEC indicator is a vital indicator of the level of soil fertility.
+It gives us information about the productivity limits of our plot.
+As we mentioned, CEC is a clay-humus complex, with which we can monitor and improve the organic mass of the soil.
+We can also improve the effectiveness of CEC by liming.
+CEC is, among other things, an indicator of soil structure.
+We have two ways to improve soil structure: if the pH level is low, we can resort to liming, which will increase the calcium concentration in the clay-humus complex.
+And if the pH level is high from the beginning, then we can use the plastering method, which will also increase the calcium level.
+Both actions will improve the calcium concentration in the clay-humus complex, which will lead to a much better soil structure, more oxygen, and a much better position for the start of the new season.

 For a fruitful, high-quality harvest, it is necessary to properly feed the culture we grow based on its needs.

-The joint recommendations issued by Agrocompany Baraka and Eurofins Agro are based on two main ideas: we monitor the content of nutrients in the soil and the quality of their assimilation by the plant during the entire vegetation period.
+The joint recommendations issued by the Baraka Agrocompany and Eurofins Agro are based on two main ideas: we monitor the content of nutrients in the soil and the degree of their absorption by the plant throughout the vegetation period.
 We will also study which nutrients are deficient in the soil.
-This is a very important approach, because it is possible to have satisfactory supplies of plant-available nitrogen, phosphorus, sulfur and potassium in the soil, but at the same time be deficient in secondary elements.
-Also, it is possible that we have all the micro and macro elements in the required amount in the soil, but only one micro element – magnesium is deficient, in this case the farmer will get a low-quality, small harvest.
+This is a very important approach, because it is possible for the soil to have sufficient reserves of nitrogen, phosphorus, sulfur and potassium available to the plant, but at the same time there is a deficiency of secondary elements.
+It is also possible for the soil to have all the micro and macro elements in the required amount, but only one micro element – magnesium – is deficient, in which case the farmer will receive a low-quality, small harvest.

 By determining the mechanical composition, we determine the arrangement of the structural particles of the soil.
 Soil particles can be: clay, sand and silt.
-Among them, clay is the smallest particle, sand contains the largest fractions, and silt ranges between the two.
-Knowing their distribution in the soil allows us to determine the risks of soil leaching and to address them in a timely manner.
-For example, we can add limestone, gypsum, or simply add organic fertilizer to the soil.
-Agrocompany Baraka offers the best solution for improving the structure of your soil in the recommendation given in the scope of soil analysis.
-In addition, our agronomists provide recommendations regarding the optimal amount of irrigation water, as a large amount of irrigation can lead to the leaching of nutrients from the soil, such as: nitrogen, sulfur and potassium.
-That is why it is important to give the following recommendations based on the mechanical composition of the soil: the amount of irrigation water and the intensity of supply, the number, volume and timing of measures to improve the soil structure and organic mass.
+Among them, clay is the smallest particle, sand contains the largest fractions, and silt varies between these two.
+Knowing their distribution in the soil allows us to determine the risks of soil erosion and to timely address ways to eliminate them.
+For example, we can introduce limestone, gypsum into the soil, or simply add organic fertilizer.
+In the recommendations issued within the scope of soil analysis, Agrocompany Baraka offers the best solution for improving your soil structure.
+In addition, our agronomists will additionally provide recommendations regarding the optimal amount of irrigation water, as excessive irrigation can cause leaching of nutrients from the soil, such as nitrogen, sulfur and potassium.
+Therefore, it is important to issue the following recommendations based on the mechanical composition of the soil: the amount and intensity of irrigation water, the number, volume and timing of measures to improve soil structure and organic mass.